When you become pregnant, we suggest you get in touch with us here at Newham Hospital to book your first appointment.

 The quickest and easiest option for booking your first appointment is using one of the options below:

-- You can ask your GP to refer you to us
+- ask your GP to refer you to us

 Antenatal care and classes

-If your pregnancy is low risk your community midwife will provide all aspects of maternity care.
-If problems are identified during your pregnancy your community midwife will refer you to the hospital team, but they will always be on hand for advice and support.
+If your pregnancy is considered low-risk, your community midwife will provide all aspects of maternity care.
+If problems arise during your pregnancy your community midwife will refer you to the hospital team, but they will always be on hand for advice and support.

-As part of your maternity care we offer a full range of antenatal classes which can help prepare you for birth and looking after your baby.
-Please speak to your community midwife about booking onto these.
+As part of your maternity care, at Newham Hospital we offer a full range of antenatal classes which can help prepare you for birth and looking after your baby.
+Please speak to your midwife about booking onto these classes.

 - tips on staying healthy during pregnancy

 - learn about your labour and birthing choices